RyanZurrin/Physics_Formula_Class1/README.md

 # Physics_Formula_Class1
 Physics_Formula_Class

-I decided to make a c++ class called Physics and implement each physics example from my tesx book.
+I decided to make a c++ class called PhysicsWorld and implement each physics example from the open stax college physics  tesx book.
-At the bottom of the driver.cpp file in the commented out zone, is where each method example is from the book and how it was solved using this Physics Class.
-I statred the first couple chapters out keeping accurate track but as more and more methods were added I decided it was best to start building new classes for the new concepts that are used.
-Only the first 3 chapters are tracked in this manner.
-I tried to build each method using accurate names and i included method header documentation as well to help with what each method does and how it is used.
+The first few chapters dealing with kinetics were initially implemented in PhysicsWorld cpp file and around chapter 4(DynamicsAndForces) I started seperating the chapters into thier onn unique classes whcih made more sense to me at that time.
+I will eventually go back and make a kintetics class and move all the methods related to that out of the physics world and the physics world will just be a driver with some static structs of common things like conversions and constants that are used in multiple fields of physics.
+The initial examples from the first few chapters are worked out and labeled in the commented out area below the main method in the testFactory.cpp file.
+Once I started making individual classes the methods are more from solving the problems from the back of the book as well as the examples but there is no order to it.
+It is labeled well so it should be easy to find what you are solving for, as that is usually in the name of the method someplace.